2018ik/2018ik.github.io/_wiki/vital_group.markdown

 We must drop our opinions and be open, in order to enter into the practice of the vital groups.
 We have to come together, pray, open to one another and seek the Lord that we can be blended as a group.
 Otherwise it's going to be difficult to have much impact with anyone.

 We have to take care of fellowship, intercession, mutual care and shepherding.
 These four things should be done in a very spontaneous way, and begins with fellowshipping and getting to know one another's situation.
 Then, we can pray i.e. intercede for one another.
-This prayer will lead to a mutual care for one another, which is expressed through shepherding - the actual rendering of help.
+This prayer will lead to a mutual care for one another, which is expressed through shepherding - the physical rendering of help.

-## The God-ordained Way

-1. The first step is begetting
-2. The second step is feeding/nourishing
-3. The third step is perfecting/teaching
-4. The fourth step is building